My-Very-Original-Name/BookScraper/readme.md

 > [!WARNING]
 >
-> Zanichelli does not work in headless mode, when scanning it will open a browser window.
+> Zanichelli does not work in headless mode, when scanning it might open a browser window.
 Do not resize or close it.

 - **Hub scuola**